 Please note this tour now starts at Ealing Broadway with additional pick ups at West Brompton and Clapham Junction.

 Select Oxford as your destination, and the Blenheim Palace excursion when booking to reserve your place on the coach to and from Blenheim Palace and entry to the palace, which this year will be Alice in Wonderland themed.
 There will also be a Christmas Market in the Great Court with a variety of hand-picked irresistible gifts, unique works by a range of designers and tempting treats.

 Illuminated Christmas Trail - Details and availability of this additional optional excursion, a woodland walk around the illuminated grounds, can be found in the optional extras section when booking or by calling the Booking Office.

-Pullman Style Dining and Premier Dining passengers travelling to Blenheim will be served a two course meal on the return journey.
+Pullman Style Dining and Premier Dining passengers travelling to Oxford or Blenheim will be served a two course meal on the return journey.

 Fares for this tour start from £109 in Premium Standard, £159 for First Class, £209 for Premier Dining and £269 for Pullman Style Dining.

 To see a description of the classes of travel, click here

 Built for the London & North Eastern Railway, 61306 Mayflower is one of two surviving B1 Class locomotives.